Manawatu Rugby Union: History

 Manawatu scored a 20–10 win over Australia in 1978.

 In 1979 Auckland had won back the Ranfurly shield and denied Manawatu a challenge in 1980.

-In 1980, during its championship winning season, Manawatu had eight All Blacks within the team.
-They were: Mark Donaldson, Mark Shaw, Geoff Old, Frank Oliver, Gary Knight, Doug Rollerson, Lachie Cameron and Craig Wickes.
+In 1980, during its championship winning season, Manawatu had eight All Blacks within the team: Mark Donaldson, Mark Shaw, Geoff Old, Frank Oliver, Gary Knight, Doug Rollerson, Lachie Cameron and Craig Wickes.

 One of Manawatu's most memorable matches was the 1981 encounter against South Africa.
 Manawatu led 9–4 at halftime and with minutes to go the score was 19–19.
 The clash between the national champions and the 'test' strength Springboks was headed for a climax worthy of such an event.
 In the final analysis, Naas Botha was the difference between the two sides.
 In the final minutes he scored a long range penalty, a dropped goal and a sideline conversion to lead the 'Boks home to a flattering 31–19 victory.
 The Manawatu verses Springbok game was the first to witness the Police riot squads patrolling the streets as a pre-emptive measure, as opposed to them just turning up once trouble started.
 The day was generally incident free.

 In 1983 the Canterbury Ranfurly Shield team put Manawatu last on their list of challengers for that season.

 In 1985, Manawatu celebrated a centenary for its club competition and in 1986, the union's centenary.